-Sometimes there are places which are too overwhelming and seem impossible to describe in a few words and photos.
+There are places which are boasting with beauty and seem impossible to describe in a few words and photos.
 The Plitvice Lakes National Park in the heart of Croatia definitely belongs to those places.
 That’s why it took me almost two months to write an article about it.
 I had to choose from more than 300 photos and I thought it’ll be impossible to do so.
 But finally – after many hours of brain work and painful decisions – I managed to narrow it down somehow.
 Yes, the National Park is a UNESCO site, no insider tip and hugely popular.
 Yes, there are lots of visitors there and it might even feel crowded at times.
 But it’s all worth it: If you’re able to fade out the tourist groups in your mind and your camera lens, you’ll find yourself in a fairy tale-like paradise with countless waterfalls and turquoise to azure blue pools.
 The wooden paths take you right through the gorgeous sceneries, one prettier than the other, which means: You better bring your camera fully charged 😛

 The weather was a bit on the chilly and rainy side, however I imagine this park must be beautiful during any weather and season.
 Personally I’d skip the high season from June to August, heat- and crowd wise.
 If you can’t get enough of these pics, check out Marion’s blog post too 😉

 From Zagreb it’s a 2.5 hours drive.
 If you don’t want to drive yourself, there are frequent buses that run between the National Park and Zagreb’s main bus terminal.
 Timetable and bookings are available here.
 Due to the park’s popularity it’s advisable to book the tickets in advance!